 Professor Morimura’s company is bought by Renya Gouto, the current CEO of Shikishima Industries.
 Of course, nothing goes smoothly.
 Renya thought it would be a great idea to launder money through their merger.
 He demands that Project Ark be shut down, but Kengo’s AI refuses to let this happen.
 He orders Professor Morimura to sell her nanotech on the black-market.

 Professor Morimura’s company gets into huge trouble when their nanotech are discovered on the black-market.
-When the finally feds get involved, Reyna is like
+When the feds finally get involved, Reyna is like

 because his ass is burnt toast when his embezzlement is discovered, and he yeets himself into outer space.
 He then hires an assassin named Sekigahara Ei to get rid of Professor Morimura.
 The nanotech she sold on the black-market goes haywire, resulting in a nanomachine virus that sweeps the globe.
 There’s no cure.
 Only fifteen people manage to escape Earth and they seek refuge on a space colony.
 It is on this colony that they try to complete Project Ark.